CodeYourFuture/syllabus-archive/db/week-3/lesson.md

 By the end of this lesson students should be able to

-- Create an API endpoint in a NodeJS applicant to add data to a database
+- Create an API endpoint that can add data to a database
 - Write code that effectively validates data before adding it to a database
-- Create an API endpoint that can retrieve data from a database
+- Create an API endpoint that can retrieve data from a database with multiple parameters
 - Create an API endpoint that can update data in a database
 - Create an API endpoint that can delete data in a database